andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 <h4 class="article-subheader">About That Scuba</h4>

-If you remember I casually mentioned scuba diving before jumping right into the tale of the Spokane Party Palace.
+If you remember I casually mentioned scuba diving right before jumping right into the tale of the Spokane Party Palace.
 Well I figure now is a good a time as any to revisit my undersea undertaking.

 A shuttle picks me up at my Airbnb at 7:30 AM and drops me off at the Pacific Coast Dive Center in Playa Flamingo.
 We mull around for a bit until the rest of the divers arrive then hop into a bus to take us to the shore.
 We take a glorified piece of plywood out to their dive boat, which looks like it can handle 20ish divers.
-We only have around 8-10 today so it's not too crowded.
+We only have around 8-10 today so it won't be too crowded.

 I climb up to the sun deck on top of the vessel for the hour ride out to the Catalina Islands.
 Unfortunately the wine mixer is next week.
 The weather is